typedb/typedb-docs/05-typedb-cluster/02-kubernetes.md

 ---
-pageTitle: Deploy Grakn Cluster on Kubernetes
+pageTitle: Deploy TypeDB Cluster on Kubernetes
-keywords: grakn, cluster, kubernetes, cloud, deployment
+keywords: typedb, cluster, kubernetes, cloud, deployment
-longTailKeywords: grakn on kubernetes
+longTailKeywords: typedb on kubernetes
-summary: Deploy Grakn Cluster on Kubernetes
+summary: Deploy TypeDB Cluster on Kubernetes
 toc: false
 ---

-## Deploying Grakn Cluster onto Kubernetes
+## Deploying TypeDB Cluster onto Kubernetes

-This guide describes how to deploy a 3-node Grakn Cluster onto Kubernetes using [Helm](https://helm.sh/) package manager.
+This guide describes how to deploy a 3-node TypeDB Cluster onto Kubernetes using [Helm](https://helm.sh/) package manager.

 ### Initial Setup

-Regardless of the Grakn Cluster configuration, these steps need to be performed once before the setup.
+Regardless of the TypeDB Cluster configuration, these steps need to be performed once before the setup.

-As a first step, create a secret to access Grakn Cluster image on Docker Hub:
+As a first step, create a secret to access TypeDB Cluster image on Docker Hub:

 ```
 kubectl create secret docker-registry private-docker-hub --docker-server=https://index.docker.io/v2/ \